vipulnaik/diet-exercise-health/best-practices/best-practices-around-at-home-earwax-removal.md

 * Minimum and maximum dose gap: Minimum gap of 1 week.

-* Impact of missing a dose -- is it advisable to double-dose, or just contine with other doses regularly?
+* Impact of missing a dose -- is it advisable to double-dose, or just continue with other doses regularly?
 Don't double-dose.

 * Any dependence or tolerance effects that are known: I'm not yet planning to do this often enough for such effects to become a